stephenfreund/flowco/README.md

 pip3 install flowco
 ```

-Or clone the repo and install:
+Or clone the repo and install as an editable package.
 ```bash
 pip3 install -e .
 ```